 Information you need to know before you visit Green island

-The currency used on Green Island (Ludao) is Taiwanese dollar
+- The currency used on Green Island (Ludao) is the Taiwanese dollar

 Top tips for visiting Green Island